 During our mission in Swaziland, we wanted to create a positive example of how best to care for animals in an aim to break the cycle of mistreatment to dogs.
 Our work supported local communities and ensured the ethical and compassionate care of stray and owned dogs alike.

-Working with a number of organisations, including Swaziland Animal Welfare Society (SAWS), Waterford College, and the Vets Association, Wild at Heart Foundation have brought together a free clinic and follow-up centre to provide much needed veterinary services.
-This provides vaccinations, spays, neuters, worming and general healthcare for the stray and owned dogs of Swaziland, and training for locals to create employment opportunities.
+Working with a number of organisations, including Swaziland Animal Welfare Society (SAWS), Waterford College, and the Vets Association, Wild at Heart Foundation brought together a free clinic and follow-up centre to provide much needed veterinary services.
+This provided vaccinations, spays, neuters, worming and general healthcare for the stray and owned dogs of Swaziland, and training for locals to create employment opportunities.

 ‘Vusumnotfo’ is a Swazi not-for-profit, community training and support organisation.
 Vusumnotfo’s vision is to help communities significantly improve their own social, economic and environmental conditions.
 We feel that their goal fits hand-in-hand with our mission, focusing on animal welfare in conjunction with communities.